 Article 1476/1 of the TCC requires the insurer to declare its decision on the insured’s request for assistance within five days of the date of notification of those events that may give rise to its liability.

 When the insurer defends, it acts on behalf of the insured but for its own account and under its own responsibility and assists in the defence of the insured with regard to the claims of the third persons.
 If the insurer considers its right to defend, it should also give due consideration to the rights and interests of the insured.

 This provision cannot be altered to the detriment of the insured in the insurance contract.
 In the case of detrimental alteration, the provisions of the TCC shall apply.

-It is common for an insurer to choose to take over defence for its own account, as it is to the benefit of the insurer with regard to coverage matters.
+It is common for an insurer to choose to take over defence for its own account, as it is to the benefit of the insurer regarding coverage matters.

 Failure to defend

 What are the consequences of an insurer’s failure to defend?